aleph2c/miros/docs/_sources/scribbleexample.rst.txt

 means:

-1. When I see a `T` event ask for permission from the guard to see if it can pass.
+1. When I see a `T` event, ask for permission from the guard to see if it can pass.
 2. The `g` function is the guard
 3. If `g` returns True, `T` can pass; it can run the `t` function then make the transition to state `s2` [#f1]_.
 4. If `g` returns False the `T` event is ignored by the chart.